its-nmt05/JS-intro-tutorial/11_classes_and_oop/oop_notes.md

 - **Base Class (Animal)**: Defines a common interface (`speak` method) which derived classes must implement.
 - **Derived Classes (Dog and Cat)**: Provide specific implementations of the `speak` method.
-- **Polymorphic Behavior**: The `make_animal_speak` function can take any object that is derived from `Animal` and call the `speak` method, demonstrating how the same interface can be used for different underlying forms (dog and cat in this case).sm
+- **Polymorphic Behavior**: The `make_animal_speak` function can take any object that is derived from `Animal` and call the `speak` method, demonstrating how the same interface can be used for different underlying forms (dog and cat in this case).